Ricky2148/ETG-Mod-League-of-Legends-Items/ideas.md

 OPTIMIZATIONS/UPDATES:

-optimize kraken slayer level scaling on damage?
+IMPLEMENTED optimize kraken slayer level scaling on damage?
 	make it work for all floors and modded floors without explicitly setting the numbers

 optimize guinsoo's rageblade phantomHit?